neondatabase/website/content/docs/community/contribution-guide.md

 ## Markdown frontmatter

 Each Neon documentation Markdown file includes frontmatter section at the beginning of the file containing file metadata.
-The frontmatter section is distinguished by three dashes.
-For example:
+The frontmatter section is distinguished by three dashes, as shown here:

 ```yaml
 ---